cp-daniel-mccoy/thoth/devmode-readme.md

 ***Step 2 - Start Dockers:***

 Note: On some versions of npm the run dev script in the root folder does not fire up the docker containers in the server folder.
-Try ```npm run dev``` from the project root and if you see errors you may have to start the dockers manually.
+Try ```npm run dev``` from the project root and if you see errors during the process you may have to start some of the dockers manually.
 I recommend using terminal tabs if available.

 From root of project: